On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Experiments

 To create the simplest possible analog of Eq.~\ref{eq:flexdeco_density}, we let $X$ and $Y$ be 1D variables having joint prior $(X,Y)\sim p_\texttt{Checker}$ and impose two constraints: $A=\{X\ge 0\}$ (local constraint on $X$) and $B=\{X+Y\ge 0\}$ (global constraint coupling $(X,Y)$).
 This induces the heterogeneous factorization

-For $(*)$, we use the fact that once $X$ is given, $A$ has no effect on $Y,B$, which can expressed by $A\perp Y,B\mid X$, implying $p(Y,B\mid A,X)=p(Y,B\mid X)$.
+Note that this factorization is required only at the target endpoint.
+For $(*)$, we use the fact that once $X$ is given, $A$ has no effect on $Y,B$, which can be expressed by $A\perp Y,B\mid X$, implying $p(Y,B\mid A,X)=p(Y,B\mid X)$.
 Thus, exactly as in Eq.~\ref{eq:flexdeco_density}, the target distribution naturally decomposes into \emph{three heterogeneous experts}: a 1D expert for $p(X\mid A)$, a 2D expert for $p(X,Y\mid B)$, and a 1D expert for $p(X)$.

-To test the theoretical phenomenon identified by our path-existence criterion, we deliberately assign these experts a set of noise schedules drawn from Figure~\ref{fig:common_noise_schedules}, many of which are known to induce \emph{Marginal Path Collapse}.
-In Table~\ref{tab:metrics}, we use $\alpha^{(1)}_t=\alpha^{(2)}_t=1-t,\;\alpha^{(3)}_t=-4t^3+7t^2-4t+1$. {Importantly, the collapse behavior we observe here is \emph{not} specific to this choice: Figures~\ref{fig:grid_plot_common_schedules}--\ref{fig:cos_cos_linear} evaluate \emph{realistic and widely used} schedules (DDPM, sigmoid, linear, cosine, polynomial) and show that the same failure patterns arise, confirming that the phenomenon is not an adversarial artifact.} See implementation details and hyperparameter study in Appendix \ref{sec:setup_app}.
+To test the theoretical phenomenon identified by our path-existence criterion, for Table~\ref{tab:metrics_common_combination}, we deliberately used experts pretrained under a set of noise schedules $\alpha^{(1)}_t=\cos(\tfrac{\pi}{2}t), \;\alpha^{(2)}_t=\texttt{DDPM},\;\alpha^{(3)}_t=1-t$ known to induce \emph{Marginal Path Collapse} (See Figure~\ref{fig:common_noise_schedules}). {Importantly, the collapse behavior we observe here is \emph{not} specific to this choice: Figures~\ref{fig:grid_plot_common_schedules}--\ref{fig:cos_cos_linear} evaluate other combinations of \emph{widely used} schedules (DDPM, sigmoid, linear, cosine, polynomial) and show that the same failure patterns arise.} Mathematical definitions of $p_\texttt{Checker}$ and schedulers as well as hyperparameter studies are in Appendix \ref{sec:setup_app}.